yugokato/pytest-smoke/README.md

 > For any of the above examples, you can change the scope of `N` using the `--smoke-scope` option

+## Markers

+### `@pytest.mark.smoke(mustpass=False)`
+Collected tests explicitly marked with `@pytest.mark.smoke` are considered "critical" smoke tests while ones without this marker are considered "regular" smoke tests.
+Additionally, if the optional `mustpass` keyword argument is set to `True` in the marker, the test is considered a "must-pass" critical smoke test.

+By default, this categorization has no impact on the plugin.
+However, when the `smoke_marked_tests_as_critical` INI option is set to `true`, the plugin will apply the following behavior:
+- All collected critical tests are automatically included, in addition to the regular tests selected as part of `N`
+- Execute all critical smoke tests first, before any regular smoke tests
+- If any "must-pass" test fails, all subsequent regular smoke tests will be skipped

+> This feature assumes that tests will run sequentially.
+It will not work when running tests in parallel using a plugin like `pytest-xdist`

 ## Hooks

 The plugin provides the following hooks to customize or extend the plugin's capabilities: